Meet Our Staff

 Jeff Beynon

-Jeffrey Beynon is a founding member of the Amabile Boys & Men’s Choirs and also the co-conductor of the Amabile Treble Concert Choir.
-Under his leadership, the Amabile Youth Singers - Tenor/Bass have toured internationally and won several competitions, including the Choral Canada National Competition for Equal-Voice Choirs.
-Jeff holds bachelor’s and master’s degrees from the University of Western Ontario and is currently the Principal of Montcalm Secondary School in Thames Valley School District.
-Prior to this position, he served as an administrator in TVDSB, and taught at Medway High School, where he continued the traditions of choral excellence established there by his own high school choral mentor, Ken Fleet.
+Jeffrey Beynon is a founding member of the Amabile Boys & Men’s Choirs and serves as conductor of the Amabile Youth Singers (Tenor-Bass) and co-conductor of the Amabile Treble Concert Choir.
+Under his leadership, the Amabile Youth Singers (TB) have toured internationally and won several competitions, including the Choral Canada National Competition for Equal-Voice Choirs and most recently a Gold Medal in the Male Choir Category of the Musica Orbis International Festival in Prague.
+Jeff holds bachelor’s and master’s degrees from the University of Western Ontario and currently serves the Thames Valley District School Board as Superintendent of Student Achievement.
+Prior to this position, he served as an administrator in TVDSB, and taught at several secondary school, including Medway High School, where he continued the traditions of choral excellence established there by his own high school choral mentor, Ken Fleet.

 Mark Payne